LondheShubham153/90DaysOfDevOps/2023/day01/tasks.md

 - Start with a DevOps Roadmap[https://youtu.be/iOE9NTAG35g]
 - Write a LinkedIn post or a small article about your understanding of DevOps
  - What is DevOps
- - What is Automation, Scaling, Infrastructure
+ - What is Automation, Scaling, and Infrastructure
  - Why DevOps is Important, etc
+ - Research and explore the landscape of software development before the emergence of DevOps.
+Gain insights into the challenges and limitations faced by organizations during this pre-DevOps era.